Eligibility

 EXCLUSIONS – WHAT WE DO NOT FUND

-• retrospective funding: please check out the dates of our next meeting in relation to your funding timing and email the secretary if you have any doubts.
+• Retrospective funding: please check the dates of our next meeting in relation to your funding timing here and email the secretary if you have any doubts.